oscar-rincon/ReScience-PINNs/README.md

 # ReScience-PINNs

 This project is a replication of ''Physics-informed neural networks: A deep learning framework for solving forward and inverse problems involving nonlinear partial differential equations'' by M. Raissi, P. Perdikaris, and G.E.
-Karniadakis.
+Karniadakis from 2019.

 The aim of this project was to:

-- Reproduce the main results from Raissi et al. (2019) using the Python libraries Tensorflow 1x (used in the original paper) and Tensorflow 2x.
+- Reproduce the results from Raissi et al. (2019) using the Python libraries Tensorflow 2x and PyTorch.
-- Save the Tensorflow models obtained from the training of the models presented in the article.
+- Save the models obtained from the training presented in the article.
-- Create Jupyter notebooks from the original codes, including the stored models, to facilitate exploration of the program's variables and functions.
+- Create Jupyter notebooks including the stored models, to facilitate exploration of the program's variables and functions.

 ## Repository Organisation